meerkat-citronella/meerkat-citronella.github.io/_posts/2020-10-26-welcome-to-jekyll.markdown

 ### Skill level

-This tutorial is for developers familiar with React and the JavaScript ecosystem, but beginners should be able to along.
+This tutorial is for developers familiar with React and the JavaScript ecosystem.

 ### Prerequisites